TheXConsultoria/myGistFavorites/README.md

 https://gist.github.com/felipegtx/aed39b7e86595eec8c27

 ### WordsBag
 Simple implementation that resembles the behavior of *string.StartsWith* method focused on performance when filtering (or searching for that mater) on a large set of strings.
-Perfect for scenarios where a auto suggest is the desired result.   *PS: ThreadSafe.
+Perfect for scenarios where a auto suggest is the desired result. *ThreadSafe*
-Raw

 https://gist.github.com/felipegtx/5ac4afcd305a8d9488fc

 # Patterns and programming experiments